From source to tap, water professionals are integral in the treatment and distribution of clean, safe drinking water.

 The Basic Drinking Water Treatment course prepares students to take the Massachusetts T2 license exam.
 Successful completion of a Basic Drinking Water Treatment course is required to sit for the T2 license exam.

 This 12-week course in an online course and uses the Blackboard Learning Management system.
-Students are able to complete weekly course material and assignments at a time that is coinvent for their schedule.
+Students are able to complete weekly course material and assignments at a time that is convenient for their schedule.

 The course is offered by Springfield Technical Community College in collaboration with the Springfield Water and Sewer Commission and the Massachusetts Water Works Association.
 For more information and to register visit the STCC website.